hfutqian/hfutqian.github.io/index.md

 ---

 # Biography
 **I am currently a PhD student at Hefei University of Technology, Hefei, China.
-I received the B.E. degree from Hefei University of Technology (HFUT) in 2017.**
+I received the B.E. degree from Hefei University of Technology in 2017.**

 ---